Back to: Home

 The "Absences list" report shows you a list of every absence for the selected person, project, or even your whole org.

-1. First, anyone with org admin permissions.
+• Also to anyone with org admin permissions.

-2. And finally, project owners and observers.
+• And also a project's owners and observers.

-When you go to a project and look on the Attendance menu, it may not show the "Absences list" report.
-If not, it means your org hasn't turned on the planned times feature yet.
+• When you go to a project and look on the Attendance menu, it may not show the "Absences list" report.

 To learn more:

-To open a project's "Absences list" report:
+To see a project's "Absences list" report:

-1. First, select the project on:
+1. First, select the project on: MenuProjects

 To only see all absences of a single person:

-1. First, click their name.
+1. First, tap their name.

 To understand all three kinds of absences: